nhufinney/nightwatch_selenium_webdriver/README.md

 (Make sure Java and Node.js are latest versions; default web browser Firefox is alreay installed.)

-(Create framework testing similar to "nightwatch.json" and test script similar to "example_test.js")
+(Create custom framework testing similar to "nightwatch.json" and test script similar to "google.js".
+Otherwies, the default framework will be applied.)

 (In this repo, nightwatch automatically controls selenium so do not need to start selenium manually).